 This default dependency resolver configuration contains five items:

-- First, the Tool Shed dependency resolver is used, which resolves packages installed from the Galaxy Tool Shed
+First, the Tool Shed dependency resolver is used, which resolves packages installed from the Galaxy Tool Shed using legacy

-If any of the dependency resolvers succeeds a dependency resolution object is returned and no more resolvers are called.
-This dependency resolution object provides shell commands to prepend to the shell script that runs the tool.
+If any of the dependency resolvers succeed, a dependency resolution object is returned and no more resolvers are called.
+This dependency resolution object provides shell commands to prepend to the shell script that runs the system tool.

 So while tool shed packages are first - they are also somewhat deprecated.
 Maintaining Conda recipes makes it easier to describe software dependencies both inside of Galaxy and outside.